frc-5036/2020-Infinite-Recharge/README.md

 ### Highlights of the Code
 * Control Systems

   For the 2020 season, a [PID](https://github.com/frc-5036/2020-Infinite-Recharge/blob/master/src/main/java/frc/robot/extra/PID.java) system was used for the autonomous code.
-They were used to detect whether or not the robot had reached the targeted distance.
-Additionally, **Bang Bang** was used to check whether the shooting mechanism was up to speed or not.
+PID Control System was used to detect whether or not the robot had reached the target distance.
+Additionally, **Bang Bang Control System** was used to check whether the shooting mechanism was up to speed or not.

 * Limelight-Based Vision System for Target Detection